benyan8211/sales_email_scribe/README.md

         - In your ```.env``` file, add this in a new line: ```OPENAI_API_KEY=ollama```
         - In root directory, look for ```scribe_prompt``` folder and open ```utils.py``` file
         - On ```line 22```, change ```model="gpt-5.4"``` to ```model="phi4"```
+        - (Optional) You may change the model to any other Ollama model of your choice
     - Save your changes

 #### Part 3: Boot up Sales Email Scribe